-History abounds throughout Route 97 and the Interior Cascades.
+History abounds throughout Route 97 and the Columbia Cascades.
 Visit the old western town of Winthrop, WA, where you can quench your thirst at the oldest legal saloon in WA State.
 If western is to your liking, there’s the O’Keefe Ranch in Vernon, BC where you can tour the old mansion, walk the farm, and watch the potter and the blacksmith create works of art.
 Get out of the car and ride a steam train on a miniature railroad in Wenatchee, WA.
 Across the border, there two steam trains that run seasonally in Summerland and Kamloops.
 Be careful of bandits though, as you could get robbed as your ride the rails of years gone by.
 There’s colourful history and culture throughout Route 97.

 Our culture is a mixture of Aboriginal Nations, Mexican, American, and Canadian people.
 You’ll find an abundance of interpretive centres and museums showcasing our Aboriginal Nations people along this Route.
 There’s also a Mexican influence on the south side of the border with many options for authentic Mexican cuisine.